 What you will study

 This module is suitable for new writers, as well as for those with some experience who would like to develop their skills.
-It will help you to identify your strengths and interests as a writer by giving you the opportunity to write in a range of genres: fiction, poetry, autobiography and biography.
+It will help you to identify your strengths and interests as a writer by giving you the opportunity to write in a range of genres: fiction, poetry, and life writing.
 The emphasis is on finding your own direction and style through experiment, practice and constructive feedback.
-The module is suitable not only for aspiring writers, but for anyone with a strong interest in reading and writing, who would like to deepen their understanding of the creative process.
+The module is designed not only for aspiring writers but for anyone with a strong interest in reading and writing who would like to deepen their understanding of the creative process.

 The introductory part, The Creative Process, focuses on developing a habit of writing.
 It examines a range of strategies to help you get started, including clustering, morning pages, and keeping a writer’s notebook, as well as discussions by writers about their own approaches and practices.

-Part 3, Writing Poetry, introduces you to the basics of contemporary poetry, covering a variety of techniques designed for beginning poets.
-Topics include image and figurative language; the line in free verse; voice and diction; structure; rhyme and metre; the sonnet; and revising poems.
+Part 3, Writing Poetry, introduces you to the basics of contemporary poetry, covering a variety of techniques for beginning poets.
+Topics include image and figurative language, the line in free verse, voice and diction, structure, rhyme and metre, the sonnet, and revising poems.

 The final part, Going Public, outlines the professional presentation of manuscripts and submissions to agents and editors, as well as finding outlets for publication.

-At the core of the module is the module book Creative Writing: A Workbook with Readings: Second edition, which takes you week-by-week through the five parts.
+At the core of the module is the module book Creative Writing: A Workbook with Readings: 2nd edition, which takes you week-by-week through the five parts.
 The emphasis is on practice through guided activities, supported by literary examples by a diverse range of authors, including prose extracts, stories, and poems illustrating particular methods or strategies.
-The online study material contains audios, videos, animations and other interactive exercises to enhance your learning, such as interviews with writers discussing their inspirations and techniques, or discussions with publishing industry professionals.
-Face-to-face and online tutorials offer additional opportunities to receive guidance and support from tutors.
+The online study material contains audio, videos, animations and other interactive exercises to enhance your learning, such as interviews with writers discussing their inspirations and techniques and discussions with publishing industry professionals.
+Online tutorials offer additional opportunities to receive guidance and support from tutors.

 Entry